 Mini Hotel Uyut

-Mini Hotel Uyut is located 900m. from the city centre, meaning that if you decide to book a room here, which we advise you to do as soon as possible, you will be in the centre of the action that will take place during the World Football Cup in 2018.
+Mini Hotel Uyut is located 900m. from the city centre, meaning that if you decide to book a room here, which we advise you to do as soon as possible, you will be in the centre of the action every time!

 The rooms are clean amd the previous guests have given it high ratings on booking.com.

 Maxi House Hostel